-Ethiopia Guji Uraga Silko Slow Drying Natural- National Taste of Harvest Ethiopia No.2|Light【Justin Coffee】1/4 lb (115g) 1/2 lb(230g)Estate Coffee, Freshly Roasted
+Ethiopia Guji Uraga Silko Slow Drying Natural- 2025 TOH No.2 National Taste of Harvest Ethiopia|Light【Justin Coffee】1/4 lb (115g) 1/2 lb(230g)Estate Coffee, Freshly Roasted

 ✔Freshly Roasted Coffee Bean Specialty Store ✔CQI internatinal coffee quality appraiser quality control ✔Million-dollar Coffee Bean Sorting Machine Removes Defective Beans